syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ## Image item

-`ImagItem` is used to display an image as a item.
+`ImageItem` is used to display an image as a item.
 Using the `Source`, `Size`, and `Aspect` properties, you can display the desired image in the desired height and width as a item in the AI Assist View control.

 {% tabs %}
 {% highlight xaml %}